 What is a Circumcision

 foreskin that makes it uncomfortable or painful to retract.
 It may be so tight in some men that it cannot be retracted at all.
-A frenuloplasty is a procedure that changes the penile frenulum usually to alleviate restriction.

 A general anaesthetic or high level of sedation is usually given for this procedure, but other forms of anaesthesia are available if indicated.
-A local anaesthetic nerve block is usually used at the time of the procedure to help with post-operative pain relief.
+A local anaesthetic nerve block is usually used at the time of the procedure to help with the post-operative pain relief.
 After removal of the foreskin, fine sutures are used to join the edges of skin together just below the head of the penis (glans).

 A circumcision is usually a day procedure which means that an overnight stay is not required.

 What to expect afterwards

 There will be a light dressing over the penis.
 Once you are awake, comfortable and have passed urine then you are able to go home.
 A script for pain relief will be given for you to take with you.The sutures applied are self dissolving in nature.